kubernetes/kubernetes/cluster/addons/fluentd-elasticsearch/README.md

-If you like to run these tools in a production environment you could use the [Helm](https://helm.sh) charts, provided by the Helm community, which are used by a lot of people and therefore a widely tested.
+If you like to run these tools in a production environment you could use the [Helm](https://helm.sh) charts, provided by the Helm community, which are used by a lot of people and therefore are widely tested.
 You can find them all via the [Helm Hub](https://hub.helm.sh/).

 The source of the mentioned charts can be found here: